Debarjita/CRM_mini/README.md

 - MongoDB with Mongoose ODM
 - Redis with Bull Queue for job processing
 - Passport.js for Google OAuth
-- Swagger for API documentation
+- Postman for API documentation

 **Infrastructure:**
 - Docker & Docker Compose